hadihassan04/ninova-downloader/README.md

 # ninova-downloader
-A tool to download lecture content from ITU's Ninova system
+A tool to download lecture content from ITU's Ninova system.
+To run, simply type

+	python ninova_downloader.py

+and enter your credentials.